EEG Foundation Challenge: From Cross-Task to Cross-Subject EEG Decoding: Competition description

 \subsection{Tasks and application scenarios}

 The competition focuses on two primary challenges that address significant problems in neurophysiological research and clinical neuroscience: \emph{inferring mental states} and \emph{inferring mental traits} from EEG signals.
 From a machine learning perspective, the model needs to generalize across two challenges: a \emph{transfer learning} problem and a \emph{regression} problem.
-In \textbf{Challenge 1}, the source domain is the concatenation of multiple datasets with multiple tasks on train subjects, and the target domain is a specific task on test subjects, whereas in \textbf{Challenge 2}, the objective is to predict a specific psychological trait from EEG recording without labels and with the other subject's traits: In \textbf{Challenge 1 - Transferability across subjects and cognitive tasks}, the contestants are provided with multiple databases with subjects performing similar tasks, namely SSVEP, to train their model on the HBN Releases datasets.
-For this challenge, the contestants must predict behavioural performance metrics in an active task (Contrast Change Detection, CCD): response time relative to the start of contrast change and success rate (hit accuracy).
-The test data will consist of test subject EEG data from a passive task (Surround Suppression, SuS), the two-second data epochs preceding each contrast change, plus their demographic and psychopathologic factors, as indicated in \autoref{fig:workflow}.
-Detailed data split, epoching and basic scripts for data loading and curation are available at the comptetion website.
+In \textbf{Challenge 1}, the source domain is the concatenation of multiple datasets with multiple tasks on train subjects, and the target domain is a specific task on test subjects, whereas in \textbf{Challenge 2}, the objective is to predict a specific psychological trait from EEG recording without labels and with the other subject's traits: In \textbf{Challenge 1 - Transferability across subjects and cognitive tasks}, the contestants are provided with multiple databases with subjects performing similar tasks, namely SSVEP with ERP components, to train their model on the HBN Releases datasets.
+For this challenge, the contestants must predict behavioural performance metrics in an active task (Contrast Change Detection, CCD): response time relative to the start of contrast change index on the stimulus time with a 500 ms shift, i.e., The window period is 0.5 to 2.5 seconds after stimulus onset for prediction.

+At the inference time, we will use the Contrast Change Detection data with the two-second data epochs and plus their demographic at the epoch level, as indicated in \autoref{fig:workflow}.

+Detailed data split, epoching, and basic scripts for data loading and curation are available at the competition website.
 Contestants should submit per-trial predictions.
 The metrics used to evaluate the predictions are detailed in Sect~\ref{sec:metrics1}.

 This challenge has significant implications for clinical and research settings as obtaining and retaining EEG recordings and accounting for participant's response variability may be difficult or impossible due to participants' or environment limitations \citep{DiStefano2019-cq,Demazure2021-jf}.
 The experiment length and actively engaging participants in experiments are challenging for several populations, including children, individuals with severe motor impairments, or those with communication and developmental disorders \citep{DiStefano2019-cq, Zech2022-sw, Reilly2019-ly}.
 Passive EEG paradigms such as movie watching with shorter duration that can predict performance capabilities would enable more inclusive and accessible neurological assessments.
 Additionally, by extracting maximal information from minimal recording sessions, researchers can reduce the time and effort required from participants, making neurophysiological research more accessible and efficient.